 Graduates of the program are eligible to sit for the National Certification exam offered by the National Board of Surgical Technology and Surgical Assisting for the designation of Certified Surgical Technologist (CST).
-The HFC Surgical Technologist program graduate CST exam results have been excellent, 100% in 2017 and 2018.

 Program is twenty-one months in length.
 Students must complete all SRG courses within three years of beginning the formal program.

 The College continuously attempts to improve each program and as a result, courses and/or requirements may be modified.
 Curriculum, course content, and admission criteria are subject to change by action of the College faculty and administration.
 Contact the Health Careers Office at (313) 845-9877 for any current program updates or visit HFC's homepage.